-8.1 Engage with community and internal and external stakeholders
+7.1 Engage with community

 Per the District of Saanich Public Participation Policy, staff will engage with internal stakeholders, external agencies, and the public as part of the process to develop the plan for traffic calming for Special Project Area projects.
 Staff will learn about issues and opportunities from the perspective of stakeholders during this step.